The World’s Greatest Goldbeater

 “It’s repetitive, but it isn’t, really,” Marino says.
 “It’s the beauty of seeing the grams of gold come out in leaves of a certain thinness.”
 But you can’t easily convince someone that the beauty of the result is equal to the beauty of the process.
 Perfection only comes with practice, and goldbeating doesn’t appeal to someone who sees only the labor required.

-Habberley Meadows, another family enterprise and now England’s only producer of gold leaf, faced the same problem some years ago, ultimately failing to find anyone willing to take on its long apprenticeship.
+Habberley Meadows, another family enterprise that, until it closed in 2019, was England’s only producer of gold leaf, faced the same problem some years ago, ultimately failing to find anyone willing to take on its long apprenticeship.
 The same fate befell centuries-old family businesses elsewhere in Europe, and even in Japan.
-All now produce exclusively industrial gold leaf.
+All those that remain now produce exclusively industrial gold leaf.

 And in recent years, two other new markets have opened up: beauty and cuisine.

 Gold leaf has been considered an anti-aging treatment since antiquity, the filmy element being so thin that it is literally absorbed by the skin.
 Being inert, gold is almost incapable of harming you unless you’re one of the tiny number of people who are allergic to it.
 This luxury facial is now performed in one of Venice’s most expensive hotels, but you can also do this at home, and Marino now packages his 24-karat leaves into a cosmetic kit of five envelopes containing 11 leaves each.
-The kit sells for 200 Euros ($239).
+At the time of this writing, the kit was sold for 200 Euros ($239).

 With age comes experience, but also comes…age.
-After 40 years of hammering gold Marino has undoubtedly perfected his technique.
+After 40 years of hammering gold, Marino has undoubtedly perfected his technique.
 But is it becoming tiring?
-After all, he still beats gold three to four hours a day, every day except Sunday.
+After all, he still beats gold 3 to 4 hours a day, every day except Sunday.
 He smiles.

 “It’s not so much that it’s tiring, but I can feel that sometimes I’m beating a tiny bit slower,” he says.
 “And the strike doesn’t always have the same force as before, so sometimes it takes longer to finish.”
 He accepts this—not only because he must, but because he knows this is a craft that does not improve with speed.